Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 to be able to build it myself?
 Do I need to mutate the input such as to observe mutated output (often times, verifying whether the output is still correct is non-trivial, due to step functions, etc.)?
 Do I need to verify all of the original results?
-Is a sample enough?
+Is a sample-based evaluation enough?